-Alberto Pototschnig is Executive Deputy Director, World of Practice
+Alberto Pototschnig is Executive Deputy Director, World of Practice.
 He is an economist with extensive experience in energy policy, regulation and market design issues, with a focus on European markets.
 Between 2010 and 2019 Alberto served as the first Director of the European Union Agency for the Cooperation of Energy Regulators (ACER).
 After seven years in the consultancy business with London Economics, Alberto joined the Italian Energy Regulatory Authority in 1997.
 As Director of Electricity Regulation, he was responsible for the design and implementation of technical and economic regulation for the electricity sector.
 In 2000 Alberto was appointed CEO of the Italian Electricity Market Operator, and later joined the Italian Transmission System Operator (TSO).
 From 2006 to 2010 he was a Partner in Mercados EMI, an international consultancy specialised in energy markets design and regulation.
 Alberto regularly teaches in FSR training courses on regulatory and market design issues and directs the 'Regulatory Policy Workshop Series', the longest-running FSR workshop series, investigating the most topical issues in the energy sector.

+Rudi Hakvoort | Delft University

+Rudi Hakvoort has in-depth knowledge and experience in the area of energy network regulation and market functioning.
+As an associate professor at the faculty Technology, Policy and Management of Delft University of Technology he currently studies the design and organisation of liberalised energy markets.
+From 1998-2005, he directed the department Market and Infrastructure of the Dutch Office for Energy Regulation where he was responsible for network quality and capacity development, interconnection, congestion management, market design and market development, market surveillance and also for the 2004 decision on behalf of the Dutch government on the NorNed-cable, the 700 MW DC electricity link between the Netherlands and Norway (to be commissioned in 2008).
+Rudi Hakvoort has been chairman of the working group on Congestion Management of the Council of European Energy Regulators (CEER) from 2000-2004.
+Furthermore, dr.ir.
+Hakvoort is regularly contributing to the Florence School of Regulation at the European University (Florence, Italy) and other training courses in the area of energy policy and regulation in Europe.